 For many people, marigold flowers (Tagetes) are among the first flowers they remember growing.
-These easy to care for, bright blooms are often used as Mother’s Day gifts and growing projects at schools.
+These easy-care, bright blooms are often used as Mother’s Day gifts and growing projects at schools.
 Even now, you can be growing marigold flowers in your own garden.
 Let’s look at how to grow marigolds.

 Different Kinds of Marigold Flowers

-Marigolds come in 4 different types.
+Marigolds come in four different types.
 These are:

 - African – These marigold flowers tend to be tall

 - French – These tend to be dwarf varieties

 - Triploid – These marigolds are a hybrid between African and French and are multi-colored

 - Single – Have long stems and look like daisies.

 Some people also refer to Calendulas as Pot Marigolds, but they are not related to the flowers most people know as marigolds.